JordanCahya/employee_churn_predictor/README.md

 With the help of three Machine Learning models (**logistic regression, decision tree, and support vector machine (SVM)**), the input features are expected to give a high performance to be able to predict the employee's intention to churn or resigned.
 In order to achieve a high performance of model, this study will experiment with using **Synthetic Minority Over-sampling Technique (SMOTE)** to handle the imbalanced dataset.
 The experiment will see the performance **before and after applying SMOTE** to the imbalanced dataset. **Area Under Curve** (before SMOTE) and **total accuracy** (after SMOTE) are chosen to be the metrics to measurement the model performance.

+# Exploratory data analysis (EDA) and data pre-processing

+_EDA:_

+1. Identify and handle missing value and duplicate value; and
+2. Identify the proportion of output feature between 0 (not exited) and 1 (exited).

+_Data pre-processing_